Essay97/kastle-docs/docs/develop/expanding.md

    such as multiline strings and the `trimIndent` function in this case.

 The Dialogue DSL is for sure the the most complex in Kastle, but it really gives depth to your characters and your story!

+!!! tip "Source code"

+    You can find the complete source code of this example on [Github](https://github.com/Essay97/kastle-example/tree/extended).